ruuda/blog/posts/rcl-patch.md

 and we don’t care about preserving formatting, so they are easy to rewrite.
-Some tools natively support splitting configuration across files, for others we need to merge the separate files back into a single configuration.
+Some tools natively support splitting configuration across files, for others we need to merge the files back into a single file.
-Templating configuration files is usually a mistake, but _generating_ them from a more expressive format can work.
+Templating configuration files is usually a mistake, but _serializing_ them from a more expressive format can work.
 Below we’ll see how RCL enables the human-vs-automation split with imports.

 **Hack it with text substitution.**